• Skip to main content

 If you want to add more natural flavourings, then you can grate orange zest or lemon zest to add a citrus note.
 Or, you can add spices like cinnamon or nutmeg to take these flapjacks to a whole new level.

-I always overhang the parchment paper over my baking tin as it makes removal so easy.
-You simply need to pull the sides up and just like that, the flapjacks are out of the tin!
+I always overhang parchment paper over my baking tin as it makes removal so easy.
+I simply need to pull the sides up and just like that, the flapjacks are out of the tin!

 More Flapjack Recipes